2.7 Tools Menu

 The system provides four types of coordinate transformation to meet the needs of different scenarios:

-• No ellipsoid conversion required: applicable to transformation between different coordinate systems under the same ellipsoid.
+No ellipsoid conversion is required; it applies to transformation between different coordinate systems under the same ellipsoid.

-• Seven-parameter conversion: for all point ranges greater than 15 kilometers between different ellipsoids.
-This transformation requires at least three control points and involves both planar and elevation transformations.
+Seven-parameter conversion: This transformation requires at least three control points and involves both planar and elevation transformations for all point ranges more significant than 15 kilometers between different ellipsoids.

 Submitting tasks

 When the user has filled in all the necessary information according to the requirements, he can click the [Export] button to start the coordinate transformation.
-After the conversion is completed, the user can find the converted OSGB/OBJ data in the specified output path.
+After the conversion, the user can find the converted OSGB/OBJ data in the specified output path.

 Users can add text or image watermarks to model files.
-This function can effectively prevent the model files from being illegally copied or stolen, and protect the rights and interests of the creators.
+This function effectively prevents the model files from being illegally copied or stolen and protects the rights and interests of the creators.

-• Text Watermark: When selecting text watermark, users can customize the content of the watermark, including text editing, font selection, color selection, and so on.
-In addition, users can also adjust the visibility, rotation angle, horizontal spacing, and vertical spacing of the watermark to ensure that the watermark has the best visual effect on the model.
+Text Watermark: When selecting a text watermark, users can customize its content, including text editing, font selection, color selection, and so on.
+In addition, users can adjust the watermark's visibility, rotation angle, horizontal spacing, and vertical spacing to ensure that it has the best visual effect on the model.

-• Image Watermark: For image watermark, users can select an image as a watermark and make appropriate adjustments such as visibility, rotation angle, horizontal spacing, and vertical spacing.
-In this way, users can add their logo or a specific image as a watermark to the model to further enhance the model's recognition and copyright protection.
+Image Watermark: To create an image watermark, users can select an image and make appropriate adjustments such as visibility, rotation angle, horizontal spacing, and vertical spacing.
+This way, users can add their logo or a specific image as a watermark to the model to further enhance its recognition and copyright protection.

-• Watermark Preview and Model Export: For local models, users can preview the watermark effect after adding the watermark.
-If the effect is satisfactory, users can choose to export the model file with watermark.
+Watermark Preview and Model Export: For local models, users can preview the watermark effect after adding the watermark.
+Users can export the model file with a watermark if the effect is satisfactory.

-Allows users to accurately identify and select individual entities from a complex model that are associated with specific target identification results.
-By combining the tilted 3D model with the target identification results, users can visualize and query attributes of specific features to deepen their understanding of the model and use of the data.
+It allows users to accurately identify and select individual entities from a complex model associated with specific target identification results.
+By combining the tilted 3D model with the target identification results, users can visualize and query attributes of particular features to deepen their understanding of the model and use of the data.

-• Entity selection: Under the selection function, users can select specific entities from the tilted 3D model by clicking or box selection.
-These entities can be buildings, roads, vegetation, and other types of features, depending on the accuracy of the target recognition results.
+Entity selection: Under the selection function, users can select specific entities from the tilted 3D model by clicking or box selection.
+Depending on the accuracy of the target recognition results, these entities can be buildings, roads, vegetation, and other types of features.

-• Attribute querying: In addition to the visual display, the selection function is usually accompanied by an attribute query function.
+Attribute querying: Besides the visual display, the selection function is usually accompanied by an attribute query function.
 Users can query the attribute information of the selected entities, such as name, type, height, area, etc., to obtain more detailed data.
-This information helps the user to further analyze the features and attributes of the features and support decision making.
+This information helps the user further analyze the features and attributes of the features and supports decision-making.

-• Attribute Query: Users can select specific feature types or attribute conditions to filter and query the features in the vector layer through the query function.
-For example, users can query based on the attributes of feature name, type, area, height, etc. to get the list of eligible features.
+Attribute Query: Through the query function, users can select specific feature types or attribute conditions to filter and query the features in the vector layer.
+For example, users can query based on the attributes of the feature name, type, area, height, etc., to get a list of eligible features.

-• Highlighting: After the query results are returned, the system highlights the eligible features in the 3D model so that users can quickly locate and identify these features.
-Highlighting typically takes the form of colors, borders, or other visual cues.
+Highlighting: After the query results are returned, the system highlights the eligible features in the 3D model so that users can quickly locate and identify them.
+Highlighting typically involves colors, borders, or other visual cues.

-• Display detailed information: In addition to highlighting, the system also provides detailed information display of the query results.
-This information can include attribute data, spatial location, related documents, etc., so that the user can have a complete understanding of the characteristics and attributes of the feature.
+Display detailed information: In addition to highlighting, the system also displays detailed information about the query results.
+This information can include attribute data, spatial location, related documents, etc., so the user can fully understand the feature's characteristics and attributes.